SwanHub/GolangUdemy/README.md

 # Golang Udemy Course

 ## Reason for taking
-- Go is my favorite language.
+- Go is my favorite language
 - I felt comfortable generating servers in Go, but shaky on the foundations (particularly concurrency)
 - I prefer to start at the beginning, even if it means going back